ietf-wg-asdf/SDF/sdf.md

 (These three aspects are described by the qualities `readable`, `writable`, and `observable` defined for an `sdfProperty`.)

-An `sdfProperty` definition looks like a single `sdfData` definition.
+Definitions in `sdfProperty` groups look like definitions in `sdfData` groups, however, they actually also declare a Property with the given qualities to be potentially present in the containing Object.
-(Qualities beyond those of `sdfData` could be defined for sdfProperty but currently aren't; this means that even `sdfProperty` qualities such as `readable` and `writable` can be associated with `sdfData` definitions, as well.)
+(Qualities beyond those of `sdfData` definitions could be defined for `sdfProperty` declarations but currently aren't; this means that even Property qualities such as `readable` and `writable` can be associated with definitions in `sdfData` groups, as well.)

-For `sdfProperty` and `sdfData`, SDF provides qualities that can constrain the structure and values of data allowed in an instance of these data, as well as qualities that associate semantics to these data, for engineering units and unit scaling information.
+For definitions in `sdfProperty` and `sdfData`, SDF provides qualities that can constrain the structure and values of data allowed in an instance of these data, as well as qualities that associate semantics to these data, for engineering units and unit scaling information.

-For the data definition within `sdfProperty` or `sdfData`, SDF borrows a number of elements proposed for the json-schema.org "JSON Schema" format {{-jso}}, enhanced by qualities that are specific to SDF.
+For the data definition within `sdfProperty` or `sdfData`, SDF borrows a number of elements proposed for the drafts 4 and 7 of the json-schema.org "JSON Schema" format {{-jso}}, enhanced by qualities that are specific to SDF.
 However, for the current version of SDF, data are constrained to be of simple types (number, string, Boolean) and arrays of these types.